w3c/w3c-website-redesign-documentation/about-studio-24.md

 Claire is also the Mental Health First Aider for the Studio, and is passionate about raising awareness on the importance of mental wellbeing.
 In previous roles Claire has also worked with a number of well-known brands, such as Shell, Michelin and Vauxhall.

+### Sazia Islam, Senior UX Designer

+#### Role: UX design

+Sazia is a user advocate, a systematic problem solver and just generally a people's person.
+She has a deep toolkit of techniques and methods that has helped brands such as Volkswagen, O2, Avios and The Telegraph.
+She is skilled at user research, information architecture, workshop facilitation and user centric design.
+All in all she just has a passion for making others’ lives easier on the web and beyond.

 ### Julia Sang, Senior Project Manager

 #### Role: Project Manager